ibm-cloud-docs/power-iaas/pricing.md

     |20 GB|20 GB|
     |20 GB + 30 GB|50 GB|
     {: caption="Table 9.
 Calculation of deployed VMs volume" caption-side="bottom"}

+[Q2-2024 update start]{: tag-teal}

+- **Deployed virtual machine snapshots**: The snapshots of the volumes are taken after the virtual machine is deployed.
+The size of the volume snapshot is related to the number of updates made to the virtual machine.
+When you take the snapshot of the volume for the first time, the size of the snapshot is equal to the volume of the virtual machine.
+Subsequently, when you take the snapshots of the same volume, the updates made to the volume after the first snapshot taken is only saved.
+So, the subsequent snapshots when compared with the first snapshot taken are smaller and thus cost less.

+For an example, consider a virtual machine with a volume of 100 GB.
+The size of the first snapshot is 100 GB.
+The the size of the second snapshot might be 1 GB.

+Snapshot sizes are not predictable as they are related to the updates made to the volume between two snapshots.
+{: note}

+[Q2-2024 update end]{: tag-teal}

 ### Use case of account billable storage
 {: #use-case-billable-storage}